 Ilex ‘Nellie R. Stevens’, or indeed any holly of your choosing, would make a super gift for a friend or relative this Christmas.

-If you’re not fond of hollies, but would like to choose a different plant as a gift this Christmas, you might like to consider bare root trees and bare root roses, which are available at this time of year and can be pre-ordered in advance.
+If you’re not fond of hollies, but you would like to choose a different plant, for a gift for a friend or relation this Christmas, you might like to consider bare root trees and bare root roses, which are available at this time of year and can be pre-ordered in advance.
 If you’re looking for winter flowering plants, Hellebores, snowdrops, Hamamelis, and Skimmias, produce beautiful winter and spring flowers.
-Or maybe you’d rather gift a houseplant, such as an African violet, cactus, orchid, or indoor palm, alternatively you may prefer to give a garden voucher, and invite the lucky recipient of your gift to make their own selection.
+Maybe you’d rather gift a houseplant, such as an African violet, cactus, orchid, or indoor palm.
+Alternatively, you may prefer to give a garden voucher, and invite the lucky recipient of your gift to make their own selection.
 Visit your local nursery or garden centre, where I am sure you’ll find lots of ideas and inspiration.

 Other articles that may interest you……………